-Characteristics of the battery (supplied) Туре Rechargeable battery pack Li-Ion polymer Protection PCM circuit for battery cell protection, temperature protection Capacity 9000 mA (3.7 V) Operating time >24h Charge time 8-12 h depending on the charger used Operating temperature Charging 0+45 °C, discharging -20+60 °C Battery life cycles > 500 complete discharge and recharge cycles with 80% initial capaci- ty remaining Power supply (not supplied) Output 5 Vdc / 2.1 Ah / 10.5 W
+Characteristics of the battery (supplied) Туре Rechargeable battery pack Li-Ion polymer Protection PCM circuit for battery cell protection, temperature protection Capacity 9000 mA (3.7 V) Operating time > 30h (wifi OFF) > 24h (wifi ON) Charge time 8-12 h depending on the charger used Operating temperature Charging 0+45 °C, discharging -20+60 °C Battery life cycles > 500 complete discharge and recharge cycles with 80% initial capacity remaining Power supply (not supplied) Output 5 Vdc / 2.1 Ah / 10.5 W

-When the instrument is charging, the battery charge indicator has the orange-colored icon background.
+When the instrument is connected to the charger and charging is in progress, the battery charge indicator has orange icon background and the keypad status LED is orange.
 If connected to PC via USB, the charging current is limited to max 500 mA.
-If connected to battery charger, with instrument on and low power mode, charging current exceeds 1 Ah recharging batteries in less time.
-Successful charging is indicated by LED in the center button.
+If connected to battery charger, with instrument on and low power mode, charging current exceeds 1 Ah recharging the batteries in less time; charging completion is indicated by led in the center key (led in white color)..

-- 1 Connect the USB-C cable to the power supply and USB-C connector on the instrument. - 2 Plug the power supply into a compatible electrical outlet. - 3 When 100% charge is reached, remove the power supply and USB-C cable from the instrument.
+- 1 Connect the USB-C cable to the power supply and USB-C connector on the instrument. - 2 Plug the power supply into a compatible electrical outlet. - 3 When 100% charge is reached (white colored keyboard status LED) remove the power supply and USB-C cable from the instrument.

 Do not leave the instrument on charge for longer than necessary, as soon as 100% charge is reached remove the power supply, this is to avoid overheating the battery and compromising battery life.
-5.5.3 Battery insertion and replacement